derek-skinner/monokromatik-bluetheme/README.md

 Brackets Theme: Monokromatik-green
 ===

-This theme is based on the monochrome color scheme found on old monitors from the 1960's-1980's.
+This theme is a dark blue variation of the original monokromatic-green theme for Brackets.

 Screenshots
 ---